debbynirwan/pacman-ai-cpp/README.md

 It supports both Linux and Mac OS.

 #### Using Docker container on Mac OS
-If you use the docker container on Mac OS, you have to install [xquartz](https://www.xquartz.org/) before executing ```./setup.sh```.
-It is required to run GUI applications on the container.
+If you are using the docker container on Mac OS, you must install [xquartz](https://www.xquartz.org/) before executing ```./setup.sh```.
+It is required to run GUI applications on containers.

-To run in the container's shell, you can execute the following:
+To run in a container shell, you can execute the following:

     ./main/pacman -l ./layout_files/medium_5_ghosts.lay -p random

-If you modify configs or layout files, you have to execute ```cmake ..``` to copy them into build directory.
+If you modify config or layout files, you have to execute ```cmake ..``` to copy them to the build directory.

 ## Build